metagenopolis/CroCoDeEL/README.md

 **Important**: CroCoDeEL requires accurate estimation of the abundance of subdominant species.\
 We strongly recommend using [the Meteor software suite](https://github.com/metagenopolis/meteor) to generate the species abundance table.\
-Alternatively, MetaPhlan4 can be used, although it will fail to detect low-level contaminations.
+Alternatively, MetaPhlan4 can be used (parameter: --tax\_level t), although it will fail to detect low-level contaminations.\
 We advise against using other taxonomic profilers that, according to our benchmarks, do not meet this requirement.

 ### Search for contamination